satori-com/mzbench/doc/index.md

 ![Graphs](images/graphs.gif)

-MZBench helps software testers and developers test their products under huge load.
-By benchmarking your product before going to production, you reduce the risk of outages under real life highload.
+**MZBench** helps software testers and developers test their products under huge load.
+By testing your product with MZBench before going to production, you reduce the risk of outages under real life highload.

-MZBench runs your test scenarios on hundreds of thousands of machines simultaneously, pushing even the largest services to their limit.
+MZBench runs test scenarios on many machines simultaneous, maintaining millions of connections, which make it suitable even for large scale products.

-As your benchmark is running, you see real-time stats and graphs in the built-in web dashboard.
+MZBench is:

+ - **Cloud-aware:** MZBench allocates nodes directly from Amazon EC2.
+ - **Scalable:** tested with 100 nodes and millions of connections.
+ - **Extendable:** write your own [cloud plugins](cloud_plugin#how-to-write-a-cloud-plugin) and [workers](workers.md#how-to-write-a-worker).
+ - **Open-source:** MZBench is released under the [BSD license](https://github.com/machinezone/mzbench/blob/master/LICENSE).

 ## Installation